ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

    ros2 launch foxglove_bridge foxglove_bridge_launch.xml

-With the bridge running on your robot, you're ready to connect view live data from it in Foxglove.
+With the bridge running on your robot, you're ready to connect view data in Foxglove.
 Make sure you are on the same network as your robot, open Foxglove (web or desktop) and click "Open connection".

 Select the option for "Foxglove WebSocket" and enter your robot's WebSocket URL.
 The default is ``ws://localhost:8765``, however you can read about configuration options for the ROS Foxglove bridge `here <https://docs.foxglove.dev/docs/connecting-to-data/ros-foxglove-bridge#configuration-1`__.

 .. note::

-  Foxglove can also connect to using Rosbridge, however for performance and stability reasons we recommend using the Foxglove bridge.
+  Foxglove can also connect using Rosbridge, however for performance and stability reasons we recommend using the Foxglove bridge.

 View and replay recorded data
 -----------------------------

 If you'd rather visualize recorded data, you can use Foxglove to replay ROS 2 ``.mcap`` as well as older ROS 2 ``.db3``, and ROS 1 ``.bag`` files.
-Foxglove is particularly convenient for recorded data because it does not require a ROS 2 to be running to view data.
+Foxglove is particularly convenient for recorded data because it does not require ROS 2 to be running to view data.

 Use the :doc:`ros2 bag command line tool <../Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data>` to record data from your robot to a ``.mcap`` file: